'No easy fix': Canada's Suncor Energy faces overhaul after CEO exit

 Daniel Loeb's investment firm Third Point also revealed a stake in Suncor in May, acquiring 3.5 million shares.

 Capital Eight and brokerage Raymond James both downgraded Suncor's stock on Monday.
-The company's shares were last down 1.9% on the Toronto Stock Exchange at C$41.62.
+The company's shares closed down 2.1% on the Toronto Stock Exchange at C$41.52.

 Calgary-based Suncor, which is a also refiner and owns one of Canada's largest retail fuel networks, named Kris Smith, executive vice president of downstream, as interim CEO while the board searches for a replacement for Little.

+The next CEO will likely be hired from outside Suncor in a process that could take several months, said Laura Lau, chief investment officer at Brompton Group, a Suncor shareholder.

+"I'd expect there to be some turmoil for a while," Lau said.
+"Improving operations takes time and improving a culture takes even longer."

-National Bank analyst Travis Wood said the next CEO will likely come from outside the company and needs to execute a long-term cultural shift across the 17,000-strong workforce.
+National Bank analyst Travis Wood said a long-term cultural shift was needed across the 17,000-strong workforce.

 "The size, scale and integrated nature of Suncor's operations is another reason we do not believe the blame should fall on one person, leaving us to consider that additional executive changes will likely be required," Wood said in a note.